brucefwu/Captioner/README.md

 Installation
 ---
 - *Preferred method:* Use the git CLI to clone this repository onto your mac.
 Then unzip Captioner.
 - *Alternative method:* Download this repository as a zip file.
 Unzip the folder, then unzip Captioner.
-When you run the app for the first time, Apple will block it.
-After that happens, go to System Preferences -> Security & Privacy and click Open Anyway.

 Notes
 ---